 Topics include boundaries, healing, trauma, self-esteem, healthy relationships, and expression through art and journaling.

 - Crisis Intervention Companions

-Trained staff and volunteers are available 24-7 to provide advocacy, support and crisis intervention to non-offending caregivers and victims of sexual assault at Winchester Medical Center and Warren Memorial Hospital.
-The Warren County Hospital does not have forensic nurses therefore victims who need the PERK exam are transported to the Winchester Hospital.
+Trained staff and volunteers are available 24-7 to provide advocacy, support and crisis intervention to non-offending caregivers and victims of sexual assault at Winchester Medical Center.
 Crisis Intervention Companions are referred to the victim by forensic nurses and the service is provided at the victim’s discretion.

 - Legal Companionship/Advocacy

 Advocates provide support and accompany victims/non-offending caregivers when filing reports and protective orders as well as attending court hearings and trials.
 Our Advocates, Law Enforcement, Victim Witness, Commonwealth Attorneys, Social Services and court personnel work together in an effort to provide the best services possible for victims.

 Sexual Harassment/Sexual Assault Education is available to any person, group or organization.
 We currently provide training for law enforcement, emergency medical services/first responders, medical staff, as well as college, high school and middle school students and staff.